catseye/Etog/README.md

 The field guide lists many results in equational logic, but the most interesting to me is section 6, which describes Tarski's relation algebra and how formulae of first-order logic of up to 3 variables (but no more!) may be translated to it.

+### "Equational Reasoning"

+The phrase "equational reasoning" refers to *informally* using an equational theory to determine the meaning of (usually) a fragment of a program in a programming language, which is (usually) referentially transparent.

+TODO: Add reference to an article that illustrates this

+### "Modulo an Equational Theory"

+The phrase "modulo an equational theory" refers to automatically treating two terms as equal if there is a proof of their equality in an equational theory.
+This is sometimes employed in theorem provers, etc. to reduce the amount of trivial proof work that is needed to show a result, especially when it comes to "standard" equational axioms such as associativity and commutivity.
+Instead of going through all the steps to show that `a.(b.(c.d))` = `((a.b).c).d` (where `.` is associative), the two terms are automatically considered equal.

+TODO: Add reference to a tool that implements this (egg?)